jedie/inverter-connect/README.md

 Currently just clone the project and just start the cli (that will create a virtualenv and installs every dependencies)

+Note: Please enable https://www.piwheels.org/ if you are on a Raspberry Pi !

 e.g.:
 ```bash
 ~$ git clone https://github.com/jedie/inverter-connect.git